plenus-cloud/plenuslb/README.md

 ## Contributing

-We welcome contribution in any form.
+We welcome contributions in any form.
 If you want to contribute to the code base, for example to add another cloud provider, you can fork the project and then submit a [pull request](https://docs.github.com/en/free-pro-team@latest/github/collaborating-with-issues-and-pull-requests/about-pull-requests) with your changes.